Trump nominates Kelly Craft to be U.S. ambassador to U.N.

 "Kelly has done an outstanding job representing our Nation and I have no doubt that, under her leadership, our Country will be represented at the highest level," Trump said in a tweet announcing his decision.

+Trump had also considered other candidates including U.S. Ambassador to Germany Richard Grenell and Republican John James, who lost a bid for a U.S. Senate seat in Michigan last November.

+Former senior White House aide Dina Powell was also on Trump's radar, but she was believed to be disinterested in the position after she returned to Goldman Sachs Group a year ago.

-(Reporting by Mohammad Zargham, Mary Milliken and Patricia Zengerle; Editing by Chris Reese and James Dalgleish)
+(Reporting by Steve Holland; Additional reporting by Mohammad Zargham and Patricia Zengerle; Writing by Mary Milliken; Editing by James Dalgleish and Grant McCool)